-The guidelines for the System of Internal Control and Risk Management
+The guidelines for the Internal Control and Risk Management System

-The Board of Directors has defined the guidelines for the System of Internal Control and Risk Management, an articulated group of rules, procedures and organizational structures for identifying and managing risks.
+The Board of Directors has defined the guidelines for the Internal Control and Risk Management System (ICRMS), an articulated group of rules, procedures and organizational structures for identifying and managing risks.

 The ERM approach